network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

-Instead, we create the term "Responsiveness under working conditions" to make it clear that we are measuring all, not just idle, conditions, and use "round-trips per minute" as the metric.
+Instead, we create the term "Responsiveness under working conditions" to make it clear that we are measuring all, not just idle, conditions, and use "round-trips per minute" as the unit.
-The advantage of round-trips per minute are two-fold: First, it allows for a metric that is "the higher the better".
-This kind of metric is often more intuitive for end-users.
+The advantage of round-trips per minute are two-fold: First, it allows for a unit that is "the higher the better".
+This kind of unit is often more intuitive for end-users.
 Second, the range of the values tends to be around the 4-digit integer range which is also a value easy to compare and read, again allowing for a more intuitive use.
-Finally, we abbreviate the measurement to "RPM", a wink to the "revolutions per minute" that we use for car engines.
+Finally, we abbreviate the unit to "RPM", a wink to the "revolutions per minute" that we use for car engines.

-This document defines an algorithm for the "RPM Test" that explicitly measures responsiveness under working conditions.
+This document defines an algorithm for the "Responsiveness Test" that explicitly measures responsiveness under working conditions.

 # Design Constraints